As Amended, October 2017

 Members of The Order continue their membership through an annual profession of vows.
 The annual reaffirmation of the Rule of Life and Service is indicated through written response to the Chancellor-General, and may be celebrated at a meeting of the Chapter, General Chapter, or other gathering of the members of the Order.

 Members making annual profession of vows have all the rights and privileges of full membership in The Order.
 Choosing not to re-affirm the Rule places a member on an unofficial “leave of absence” from active membership in The Order for one year.
-During this year, The Order will seek to continue to support and nurture the member.
+During this year, The Order will reach out to the member and seek to continue to support and nurture the member.
 Choosing not to re-affirm the Rule a second year terminates one’s membership in The Order.
+If a lapsed member wishes to reactivate membership, they will be asked to submit a letter explaining their reason for wishing to resume membership in the Order.
+Unless there are unusual extenuating circumstances, their reaffirmation will be granted.

 The payment of gifts and tithes supports the work of The Order, but is not the basis for membership.
 Members are expected to provide annual contributions for the work of The Order in accord with the vows they have taken.
 When it is financially feasible, members and friends of The Order are invited to become Benefactors of The Order through an annual contribution of $750.00 to The Order within one year.
 Members of The Order who have professed life-long vows are encouraged to become Benefactors.